ch4tic/koann/README.md

 # project koann!

-Text recognition algorithm implementation using Tesseract.
+OCR algorithm implementation using Tesseract - supports images and pdf documents!

 ## How to install koann! ?
 1. Git clone the project.